-As a homebody during the Christmas season, I have only learned from my time at NotInTheGuideBooksthat seafood is a must on any Italian Christmas menu – from Baccala (salted cod, visit Rita at Christmas to master the speciality) to my beloved Fritto Misto!
+I learned from my time there that seafood is a must on any Italian Christmas menu – from Baccala (salted cod, visit Rita at Christmas to master the speciality) to my beloved Fritto Misto.

 Minimal ingredients, easy to do, and an absolute crowd pleaser – let us know how you get on!

 250ml cold lager (you can also use sparkling water)